cdl-biosimilars/mofi/src/README.txt

-ModFinder - A tool to find molecular modifications (mostly sugars)
+ModFinder - A tool to find molecular modifications (mostly sugars)!

 Requirements:
     *Python 3.4 (not higher, because of PySide)